DM8tyProgrammer/mighty-articles/meet-jshell.md

 REPL is an easy and quick way to experiment or fiddle with a small piece of code or try out features of language or checking the result of an expression without going through the sophistication of files or IDE project.

-_It is not a new kind of tool_.
+It is not a new kind of tool.
 Command Prompt or Shell is an excellent example of this type of tool.
-Also, many language ecosystems already support REPL: JavaScript (Node ecosystem and within Browser), Python, Ruby…, now Java is in the league.
+Also, many language ecosystems already support REPL: JavaScript (Node ecosystem and within Browser), Python, Ruby…, **_now Java is in the league_**.

 ## JShell

-JShell _(Java Shell)_ is the name of Java REPL tool.
+_JShell_ (Java Shell) is the name of Java REPL tool.
 It supports two types of constructs:

+1. Java Snippet: A Java language code piece like statement, expression, definition

-1. Command: Commands are special instructions to the JShell.
+2. Command: Commands are special instructions to the JShell.
 A command in JShell starts with starting with `/`.

    e.g.
-   `/help` or `/?` to know about JShell and its commands.
+   `/?` to know about JShell and its commands.
-   `/exit` to exit from the shell.
-2. Java Snippet: A Java language code piece like statement, expression, definition

 ### Real Meat 🍖